David Pearson (racing driver): 1960s

 When Pearson bent the frame of his own race car early in the 1961 season, he began working as a house roofer in Spartanburg to support his family, which included two sons.
 Darel Dieringer had a contract dispute with a tire company and was not able to compete in the inaugural World 600 at Charlotte.
 Littlejohn was at the track, and he recommended that car builder Ray Fox hire Pearson.
 Pearson was unsure if he should join the team, and Fox was not convinced that he should trust his car to the relatively untested 26-year-old driver.

 After Pearson had a successful test run, he qualified the car with the third fastest time behind Richard Petty and Joe Weatherly.
 Pearson raced his way into the lead early in the event and was the leader after the first round of pit stops.
 Pearson and Petty were the only two cars on the lead lap by a restart on the 311th lap (of 400).
 Petty made up six seconds on Pearson in twenty laps before Petty had to retire with a blown engine.
 Pearson held a three lap lead over Fireball Roberts and was leading late in the race until he ran over some debris on the backstretch and blew a tire with only two laps remaining.
 Pearson drove the car around the track slowly for the final lap at approximately 20 mph to take the victory.

-He started in 19 races during the 1961 season and he had three wins to finish thirteenth in season points, winning his first NASCAR race in a Fox-prepared car at Concord Speedway.
+Pearson started in 19 races during the 1961 season and he had three wins to finish thirteenth in season points, winning his first NASCAR race in a Fox-prepared car at Concord Speedway.
 Later in the season, he won the Firecracker 250 at Daytona and the Dixie 400 at Atlanta.

 Pearson started in only twelve of 53 events in 1962 yet managed to finish tenth in season points.
 Pearson began the season racing for Fox until Fox retired; he started for Petty Enterprises, Cotton Owens, and Bud Moore that season.
 He had seven top ten finishes and no wins.
 During 41 starts in 55 races, Pearson finished the 1963 season sixth in points for Cotton Owens.
 He held two pole positions and had no wins.

 In 1964, he had eight wins at Richmond, Greenville-Pickens Speedway, Occoneechee Speedway, Boyd Speedway, Lincoln Speedway, Rambi Raceway, Columbia Speedway and Hickory Motor Speedway.
 Pearson finished third in the championship, which was won by Petty for the first time.
 He qualified on the pole position for twelve events.